cockroachdb/docs/StyleGuide.md

   **Example:** Access DB Console, not DB Console Access.

-- Presented as an ordered list.
+- Present the steps as an ordered list.

 - The title of the page, and the steps on the page, should be second-person imperative.
 For example, if the first step in starting a cluster is to generate a certificate, then the first header on the page might be **Generate a certificate** (as opposed to **Generating a certificate** or **How to generate a certificate**).
 - Limit the amount of reference information on the page.
-You can add hyperlinks to the relevant sections of [reference](#reference) in line or in the [See also](#see-also) section.
+You can add links to the relevant sections of [reference](#reference) in line or in the [See also](#see-also) section.
 - When using examples (e.g., code snippets, or dedicated task-based examples), aim for utility and simplicity.
 Lengthier examples are better for tutorials.
 A large number of smaller examples is better for reference docs.
 - If the headings on a page each represent an ordered step of a single task, each heading should start with `Step N.` to denote this sequence, and its substeps should take the form of an ordered list.